 Heat is transferred from one location or object, to another by 3 basic methods; Convection, Conduction and Radiant Heat.

 One basic rule to all three modes is this: heat does not rise, hot air rises.
-People tend to conflate the two, but they are very different.
 Heat moves from a hot source to a cold source.
 Think of a hot air balloon.
 It floats because the hot air inside is less dense than the cool air outside.
 This literally causes the balloon to float in much the same way a boat floats on water.